AQAEnglishExam Board Revision

 View mark scheme hint

-Define figurative language and provide an example from the text.
+Define diction and provide an example.

 Practice Quiz